Maximise your money

-MoneySavingExpert has a helpful benefits calculator that helps people find out if they're eligible for government benefits, grants and other financial support.
+There are a number of benefits calculators available online to help you find out if you’re eligible for government benefits, grants and other financial support.

-With the calculator, you can check what benefits you might be able to claim by entering details about your savings, income, pension, childcare costs, and any benefits you already receive.
+Whichever calculator you use, you’ll need to enter details about your savings, income, pension, childcare costs, and any benefits you already receive.

-Go to the Citizens Advice website or call 0800 144 8 444 to get free help to claim universal credit payments and other benefits.
+Go to the Citizens Advice website or call 0800 144 8 444 to get free help to claim.

 Managing debt

-For help with your debt, please call one of the following organisations free of charge:
+For help with your debt, you can call one of the following organisations free of charge:

 MoneyHelper: 0800 138 7777